 Instructions

-- Place the softened butter, chopped dill, chopped parsley, lemon zest from one lemon, lemon juice, salt and freshly ground black pepper, minced garlic cloves into a bowl and mix well.
+- Place the softened butter, chopped dill, chopped parsley, lemon zest, lemon juice, salt, black pepper, and minced garlic into a bowl and mix well.

 - Lay out a piece of plastic wrap, place the butter mixture in the center, and shape it into a log.
-Wrap it tightly in the plastic wrap and place it in the freezer for 15 minutes until firm.
+Wrap tightly and freeze for 15 minutes until firm.

-- Cut each chicken breast by placing it on a chopping board and using a sharp knife to slice it into a thinner fillet.
+- Place each chicken breast on a chopping board and carefully slice to create a thinner fillet.

-- Place each chicken breast fillet between two sheets of cling film and bash with a meat tenderizer until flattened.
+- Place each fillet between two sheets of cling film and flatten using a meat tenderizer.

-- Season the chicken breast fillet with salt and black pepper.
+- Season the chicken fillets with salt and black pepper.

-- Cut the frozen butter into pieces.
-Put one on each chicken breast and wrap the flesh around the butter to fully enclose it.
+- Cut the frozen butter into pieces and place one piece on each fillet, wrapping the chicken around the butter to seal it completely.

-- Dredge each stuffed chicken breast in the flour, dip into the beaten eggs, and coat with breadcrumbs, ensuring an even coating and shaking off any excess.
+- Dredge each stuffed chicken fillet in flour, then dip into beaten eggs, and coat with breadcrumbs, shaking off any excess.

-- Heat oil in a pan over medium heat.
-Fry the breaded chicken until lightly golden brown on all sides.
+- Heat oil in a pan over medium heat and fry the chicken until lightly golden on all sides.

-- Transfer the partially cooked chicken to the preheated oven at 180°C (356°F) and bake for about 20 minutes or until golden brown and completely cooked through.
+- Transfer to a preheated oven at 356°F (180°C) and bake for 20 minutes or until golden brown and fully cooked through.

 Notes